Pfizer coronavirus vaccine could be cleared by mid-December following release of data showing it is more than 90 percent effective

 Still, experts said, more information is needed on the Pfizer vaccine, including how long its protection lasts, how well it protects people in specific groups such as the elderly, and whether it causes side effects.
 Company officials said Monday it didn’t seem to cause serious safety problems.

 In announcing the vaccine data, Pfizer and BioNTech said they plan to submit an application for emergency authorization to the FDA probably the third week of November, after receiving additional information on safety and the manufacturing process.
-The trial will continue until it reaches its endpoint of 164 cases of the coronavirus, which Jansen said could take a few weeks.
+The trial will continue until it reaches its endpoint of 164 cases of the coronavirus, which a Pfizer executive said could take a few weeks.
 The additional data could influence the effectiveness of the vaccine.

 The agency has said it will convene its outside advisory committee to consider each vaccine application; a meeting on the Pfizer vaccine could occur in early December, with the agency making a final decision days or weeks afterward.